 Unlike undergraduate colleges, MBA programs heavily rely on students teaching each other.
-Schools expect high levels of spirited and interactive discussion in class, with students sharing their past experiences for the benefit of others.
+As a result, schools expect high levels of spirited and interactive discussion in class, with students sharing their past experiences to benefit others.

 Applicants from the “traditional” buckets still gain admission to top MBA programs across the country every year.
-If you’re in one of those buckets, there’s no reason to lose hope.
+So if you’re in one of those buckets, there’s no reason to lose hope.
 But you should look objectively and realistically at your candidacy and perhaps widen the net of schools you’re considering.

 Try to figure out what your classmates would learn from you.
 Then, focus on incorporating those themes into your materials.
 You can do it!
 And if you need help crafting your story, sign up for a free profile analysis from SBC.